 Clinical Programs: Three hepatitis B vaccines AND a positive post-immunization titer (IgG) at least 30 days after last dose AND Hepatitis B Surface Antigen.
 If the Hepatitis B IgG Surface Antibody titer is equivocal, inconclusive or negative, hepatitis B surface antigen is required within 6 months of program start date.
 If negative, a 4th hepatitis B vaccine should be given.

 Clinical Programs: One time adult dose of Tdap (Tetanus/ diphtheria/acellular pertussis) required, with Td (Tetanus/diphtheria) boosters every 10 years thereafter.

 - Polio: Date of most recent IPV (killed) or OPV (live) polio vaccine.

-Non-Clinical Programs: One PPD skin test, or QuantiFERON Gold test or T-Spot) within 12 months of program start date.
+Non-Clinical Programs: One PPD skin test, or IGRA blood test (QuantiFERON Gold or T-Spot) within 12 months of program start date.
 If positive, submit chest x-ray report.

-Clinical Programs: Two-step PPD skin tests (administered 9-31 days apart) or QuantiFERON Gold test or T-Spot) within 6 months of program start date.
+Clinical Programs: Two-step PPD skin tests (administered 9-31 days apart) or IGRA blood test (QuantiFERON Gold or T-Spot) within 6 months of program start date.
 If positive, submit chest x-ray report.

 Additional Requirements for Students in Clinical Programs (in addition to NYS Requirements and CUMC Requirements above)